Jules Schelvis

 The transport from Westerbork to Sobibor took three days.
 At the Sobibor arrival ramp, Schelvis was selected with Abraham Stodel to join a work unit (Arbeitskommando) sent to Dorohucza labor camp.
 The rest of his family and the Borzykowskis were gassed immediately, including his wife Rachel Borzykowski and her sister Hella.At Dorohucza, Polish and Dutch Jews were forced to work in abominable conditions building latifundia for Generalplan Ost.

 On 30 November 1943 Abraham Stodel died through hunger and exhaustion.
 Schelvis survived because he asked for a meeting with the camp commandant, who happened to be aware that another nearby labor camp needed a printer.
-However, for unclear reasons, Schelvis was instead sent to Lublin airfield camp, where he was forced to build barracks.
-From there, he was transferred to Radom Ghetto, where he was tasked with reassembling a printing press which had been disassembled for transport from Warsaw.
-Conditions in Radom where significantly better than Schelvis had experienced in Lublin or Dorohucza.
-With the Red Army approaching, Schelvis was sent on a death march to Tomaszów Mazowiecki.
-From there he eventually reached Vaihingen near Stuttgart, where he was liberated by the French army on 8 April 1945.
+However, for unclear reasons, Schelvis was instead sent to Lublin airfield camp, where he was forced to build barracks under the supervision of the DAW (Deutsche Ausrüstungswerke), the official organization responsible for slave labour in military-related projects.

+After serving in the camp he was transferred to the Radom Ghetto, where he was tasked with reassembling a printing press which had been disassembled for transport from Warsaw.
+Conditions in Radom were significantly better than Schelvis had experienced in Lublin or Dorohucza, although the Ghetto was later designated and used as an outer-work camp (Außenlager) for the main concentration camp (Stammlager) Lublin-Majdanek.

+With the Red Army approaching, the SS decreed the 'evacuation' of the work camp.
+Around 3, 000 Jewish male and female prisoners, including children, were sent away between 26 and 29 June, 1944.
+Schelvis was among them.
+The conditions deteriorated into what became a death march.
+The bedraggled column struggled on to Tomaszów Mazowiecki, where they were temporarily housed in a disused silk factory.
+Schelvis speaks in his recollections to US-Lieutenant Reginald C. Burroughs (1911-2001), of intense hunger and of lice running rife.

+From Tomaszów the bedraggled group were packed away in goods waggons and sent on by rail in crammed conditions to Auschwitz.There they arrived after a 3-day journey.
+The SS decreed that the men were to be separated from the women.
+The latter were taken away with all the children under 12.
+They were never seen again.

+The remaining men and youths were extremely undernourished.
+Their skeletal figures were placed back in the goods waggons.
+According to Schelvis's immediate post-war recollections with Lieutenant Burroughs it took a 6 day journey by rail to eventually arrive in Vaihingen near Stuttgart.
+Many died along the way, particularly as a result of undernourishment and illness.